-4. Robot-Vision Integration
+4 Robot-Vision Integration

-In order to integrate the vision system with the robot two tasks must be achieved (Anton, 2008):
+In order to integrate the vision system with the robot two tasks must be achieved [4]:

-- 1. A robot-vision calibration procedure must be created and executed - 2.
+- 1. A robot-vision calibration procedure must be created and executed. - 2.
 A robot-vision server communication mechanism must be implemented.

-4.1.
-Robot-Vision calibration
+4.1 Robot-Vision calibration

 The robot-vision calibration process and the training of the object grasping model have been integrated in a single procedure.
-The procedure consists in four steps where the robot grasps the object and places in different positions in the workspace for image acquisition and processing (Borangiu, 2004):
+The procedure consists of four steps where the robot grasps the object and places it in different positions in the workspace for image acquisition and processing [5]: 1.
+The calibration object is placed

-1. The calibration object is placed in the workspace and grasped by the robot and then released (position P1), after the robot clears the vision plane the position of the object in the vision plane is computed by AdeptSight.

-The position of the object in point P1 is also computed in the vision plane, having the coordinates Pl{xv} , Pl{yv} (the position of the coordinate system attached to the object model).
+1. The calibration object is placed in the workspace and grasped by the robot and then released (position P1).
+After the robot clears the vision plane the position of the object in the vision plane is computed by AdeptSight.
+The position of the object in point P1 is also computed in the vision plane and has the coordinates PI'{xv} , PI'{vv} (the position of the coordinate system attached to the object model).

-2. In the second step the robot grasps the object and place him in the same position, but rotated with 180° point P1', and in the vision coordinates PI'{xv} , PI'{yv} .
-By comparing the position of the coordinate system of the object in these positions the system can compute the position of the centre of the object which in this case is the centre of mass of the model relative to the grasping point.
-In this case the grasping point is located in the image on the middle of the segment [P1, P1'] (see Fig. 6)
+2. In the second step the robot grasps the object and places it in the same position, but rotated with 180° point P1', and in the vision coordinates P1', P1', By comparing the position of the coordinate system of the object in these positions, the system can compute the position of the centre of the object, which in this case is the centre of mass of the model relative to the grasping point.
+In this case the grasping point is located in the image in the middle of the segment [P1, P1'] (see Figure 6).